Satwik2003/ExpenseTracker/README.md

 # ExpenseTracker
- A python program to manage your finance
+ A python program to manage your finance.
+ Completed by Satwik Sokey (Unique ID: 7972) as submission for the final task of PR Software Service's mock internship round.